Dialectical behavior therapy: Mindfulness

 Mindfulness is one of the core ideas behind all elements of DBT.
 It is considered a foundation for the other skills taught in DBT, because it helps individuals accept and tolerate the powerful emotions they may feel when challenging their habits or exposing themselves to upsetting situations.

 The concept of mindfulness and the meditative exercises used to teach it are derived from traditional contemplative religious practice, though the version taught in DBT does not involve any religious or metaphysical concepts.
-Within DBT it is the capacity to pay attention, nonjudgmentally, to the present moment; about living in the moment, experiencing one's emotions and senses fully, yet with perspective.
+Within DBT, it is the capacity to pay attention, nonjudgmentally, to the present moment; about living in the moment, experiencing one's emotions and senses fully, yet with perspective.
 The practice of mindfulness can also be intended to make people more aware of their environments through their five senses: touch, smell, sight, taste, and sound.
 Mindfulness relies heavily on the principle of acceptance, sometimes referred to as "radical acceptance".
 Acceptance skills rely on the patient's ability to view situations with no judgment, and to accept situations and their accompanying emotions.
 This causes less distress overall, which can result in reduced discomfort and symptomology.

 Acceptance and change

 The first few sessions of DBT introduce the dialectic of acceptance and change.
 The patient must first become comfortable with the idea of therapy; once the patient and therapist have established a trusting relationship, DBT techniques can flourish.
-An essential part of learning acceptance is to first grasp the idea of radical acceptance: radical acceptance embraces the idea that one should face situations, both positive and negative, without judgment.
+An essential part of learning acceptance is to first grasp the idea of radical acceptance: radical acceptance embraces the idea of facing situations, both positive and negative, without judgment.
 Acceptance also incorporates mindfulness and emotional regulation skills, which depend on the idea of radical acceptance.
 These skills, specifically, are what set DBT apart from other therapies.

 Often, after a patient becomes familiar with the idea of acceptance, they will accompany it with change.
 DBT has five specific states of change which the therapist will review with the patient: pre-contemplation, contemplation, preparation, action, and maintenance.
 Precontemplation is the first stage, in which the patient is completely unaware of their problem.
 In the second stage, contemplation, the patient realizes the reality of their illness: this is not an action, but a realization.
 It is not until the third stage, preparation, that the patient is likely to take action, and prepares to move forward.
 This could be as simple as researching or contacting therapists.
 Finally, in stage 4, the patient takes action and receives treatment.
 In the final stage, maintenance, the patient must strengthen their change in order to prevent relapse.
 After grasping acceptance and change, a patient can fully advance to mindfulness techniques.

-There are six mindfulness skills used in DBT to bring the client closer to achieving a "wise mind", the synthesis of the rational mind and emotion mind: three "what" skills (observe, describe, participate) and three "how" skills (nonjudgementally, one-mindfully, effectively).
+There are six mindfulness skills used in DBT to bring the client closer to achieving a "wise mind", the synthesis of the rational mind and emotional mind: three "what" skills (observe, describe, participate) and three "how" skills (nonjudgementally, one-mindfully, effectively).